 In a guinea pig maximisation test (GPMT) conducted according to OECD TG 406, intradermal induction was performed on 10 female Himalayan spotted guinea pigs using the chemical at 10% in polyethylene glycol.
 Topical induction was performed with the chemical at 50% (after pre-treatment with 10% sodium lauryl sulfate).
 The animals were challenged with the chemical at 50% in polyethylene glycol.
 After challenge, no reactions were reported in any of the animals (REACH n.d.).

-The chemical has no structural alerts for protein binding based on the mechanistic profiling functionality of the Organisation for Economic Co-operation and Development (OECD) Quantitative Structure Activity Relationship (QSAR) Application Toolbox (OECD QSAR Toolbox v4.5).
+The chemical has no structural alerts for protein binding based on the mechanistic profiling functionality of the OECD Quantitative Structure Activity Relationship (QSAR) Application Toolbox (OECD QSAR Toolbox v4.5).

 Repeat dose toxicity

 Oral